openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

            # exit if already mounted
            findmnt "/home/$USERNAME" && exit 0

-           # Mount homedir of user we are logging in as
+           # Mount home directory of user we are logging in as
            zfs mount "rpool/home/$USERNAME"
          ;;